ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

 ```

 Importing `Drizzle` from `@drizzle/store` module will help in instantiating the
-drizzle according to our drizzleOptions.
+drizzle according to our `drizzleOptions`.
 The following line is responsible for
 this action.

 ```javascript